 Remote File Introspecting

-The get_structure() function allows users to query and inspect the internal structure of datasets available through ServiceX.
-This is useful for determining which branches exist in a given dataset before running a full transformation with the correct branch labelling and typing.
+The get_structure() function allows inspection of the internal structure of datasets available through ServiceX.
+This is useful for determining which branches exist in a given dataset before running a full transformation, and for any lightweight exploration where only metadata or structure information is required without fetching event-level data.

 Overview